tommyfonseca7/DEXToken/readme.md

-# Decentralized Finance Application - DTI - GROUP 7 - README
+# Decentralized Finance Application - Detection Tolerance Intrusion

 ## How to run the project